ndxw/Velocity-Verlet-Cpp/README.md

-A simple physics simulation, based on Velocity-Verlet integration
+A simple 2D physics simulation, based on Velocity-Verlet integration.
+Rewritten in C++ for performance.